GENERAL TERMS AND CONDITIONS

 means any and all patents, utility models, design rights, copyright, domain names, trademarks, trade names, service marks and any other intellectual property rights in any jurisdiction worldwide, irrespective of whether such rights can be subject to registration or not, and applications for registration of any of the aforementioned respectively as well as any trade secrets.

-mean services and products delivered or provided to the Company by the Provider in accordance with the Agreement and defined and specified in writing in the Agreement and which constitutes the object of the Agreement.
+means the services and Deliverables provided to the Company by the Provider in accordance with the Agreement, as defined and specified in the Agreement.

 - The Provider has the right to amend the Services due to changes in legislation or best practices, or if it is otherwise deemed necessary by the Provider to comply with any applicable laws, regulations or security requirements, acts of government or orders by competent authorities.
 The Provider has the right to change and amend the Services in other cases as well, provided that such amendment or change does not have a materially negative effect on the nature or quality of the Services, and the Provider shall notify the Company of any such event in advance.